jswoboda/PythonISRUtilities/README.md

-This is a repository for ISR spectrum code based off of Kudeki and Milla 2011.
+This is a repository for various utilites for use in Incoherent scatter radar processing and simulation.
+This repository includes various math utilties for use in phased arrary modeling and physical and sensor constants that are used.